 The food portions should depend on the cat’s weight, age, and activity level.
 Its diet must include at least 25% protein and just 5% carbohydrates.

-On average, the Siberian Forest Cat’s life expectancy ranges from 12–15 years.
-Although sturdy and healthy, it is not immune to a few hereditary health risks:
+The Siberian Forest cat has an average lifespan of 12–15 years.
+Although she is a fairly sturdy breed, she is not immune to a few hereditary health risks.
+These include:

 For a well-bred Siberian kitten, prepare to spend about £150–£650.
 Average insurance expenses would cost £15 (basic) to £29 (lifetime) monthly.
 Food expenses may range from £15–£20 each month.
 For vaccinations, boosters, annual checks, and other veterinary costs, pet care costs may add up to more than £600 each year.